Feuerlabs/exometer_core/doc/README.md

 (R61B or later), you can use `application:ensure_all_started(exometer)`.

 For testing, you can also use [`exometer:start/0`](exometer.md#start-0).

-If you make use of e.g. folsom metrics, you also need to start `folsom`.
-Exometer Core will not do that automatically, nor does it contain an application dependency for it.

 See [Configuring Exometer Core](#Configuring_Exometer_Core) for details on configuration data format.